News Tonight: History

-The bulletins were revamped on 1 September 1997.
-News 5 at Seven got a new presenter (Jill Neubronner) while News 5 Tonight was followed at 11pm by a 15-minute segment (Business Day).
-Some viewers thought the 45-minute late bulletin (including the separate business segment) was hard to follow.
-The rationale followed by TCS was to bring "more comprehensive and extensive news coverage".
-TCS determined in October 1998 that, with the launch of Channel NewsAsia in the following year, Full editions began to be streamed on 1 July 1998. it was decided that all of Channel 5's current affairs programmes were to move to CNA, leaving only the main news (News 5 Tonight) with only one edition at 9:30pm.
-Since 1 March 1999, it has been the only daily news bulletin airing on the channel.
+Another revamp occurred on 1 September 1997.
+News 5 at Seven introduced Jill Neubronner as presenter, while News 5 Tonight was followed at 11 pm by a 15-minute Business Day segment.
+Some viewers found the 45-minute combined bulletin difficult to follow, though TCS stated the changes were intended to provide more comprehensive coverage.
+With the launch of Channel NewsAsia in 1999, Channel 5 moved all its current-affairs programming to CNA, leaving only the main News 5 Tonight bulletin in a single 9:30 pm edition.
+Since 1 March 1999, it has remained the channel's sole daily news bulletin.

-On 30 April 2001, News 5 Tonight was retooled with a new format, geared towards "young people and people on the streets" with stories relatable to the local audience and irrelevant news removed.
-This also included a live studio interview session each night.
-Toh Seh Ling, who was a presenter for "teen" news programme Newswatch in 1990, became its new host.
+On 30 April 2001, News 5 Tonight adopted a new format emphasising stories of relevance to local audiences, with less focus on unrelated international news.
+A live studio interview was included nightly.
+Toh Seh Ling, previously a presenter on the teen-oriented programme Newswatch, became the new host.

-With the announcement of Channel 5's Local Upsize on 1 November 2014, News 5 Tonight moved to a new timeslot at 9pm and rebranded as News 5 on 31 December 2014.
-It was mainly helmed by Otelli Edwards on weekdays and Angela Lim on weekends.
-Starting on 19 October 2020, News 5 was renamed once more to become News Tonight, with Glenda Chong serving as a designated main presenter on weekdays, and Angela Lim continuing to be the designated main presenter for weekends.
-Since the start of 2025, with Glenda Chong stepping aside from presenting duties due to maternity leave her place has since been temporarily taken over by Genevieve Woo on weekdays.
+As part of Channel 5's "Local Upsize" announcement on 1 November 2014, News 5 Tonight moved to a 9 pm slot and was rebranded as News 5 on 31 December 2014.
+It was mainly presented by Otelli Edwards on weekdays and Angela Lim on weekends.

+On 19 October 2020, the bulletin was renamed News Tonight, with Glenda Chong becoming the primary weekday presenter and Angela Lim remaining as the main weekend presenter.
+Since early 2025, with Chong on maternity leave, weekday presentation duties have been temporarily taken over by Genevieve Woo.
+However, with Chong returning in April 2026 for Asia Now 2pm timeslots instead, Woo has still resumed her presentation duties for News Tonight for foreesable duration.

-News Tonight is one of only two main English national newscasts available in Singapore; the other being CNA's Singapore Tonight.
-As of the 2019 Reuters Institute Digital News Report, the bulletin had a reliability score of 6.81, behind The Straits Times (6.88), BBC News (6.90) and CNA (7.01).
+News Tonight is one of two major English-language national newscasts in Singapore, alongside CNA's Singapore Tonight.
+According to the 2019 Reuters Institute Digital News Report, the programme received a reliability score of 6.81, compared with 6.88 for The Straits Times, 6.90 for BBC News, and 7.01 for CNA.